This post may contain eBay affiliate links. Please read our disclosure policy.

 2020 Lou Brock Topps Heritage Real One Dual Autos #RODA-GB

-2020 Real One Dual Autograph is another great price of Brock merch.
+2020 Real One Dual Autograph is another excellent price of Brock merch.
 As a dual auto, he shares the card with esteemed Cardinals pitcher Bob Gibson.

 Gibson played 17 seasons for the St. Louis Cardinals as a pitcher and was a nine-time All-Star and two-time World Series winner during that period.